 - Childcare options during school holidays

 Swiss holiday schedules

 School holidays in Switzerland are set by the individual cantons.
-Swiss schools typically have five standard holidays each year: an autumn holiday of one to three weeks, a Christmas holiday of 1.5–2.5 weeks, a holiday around February/March of one to two weeks (generally referred to as a sport holiday, a carnival holiday, or a February holiday), a spring holiday around Easter of two weeks, and a summer holiday of 4–8 weeks – which need to be taken within certain periods.
-International schools will generally follow the same holiday dates as other schools within their canton, although they may have longer summer and Christmas breaks and there may be additional or different days off such as teacher training days.
+Swiss schools typically have five standard holidays each year: an autumn holiday of one to three weeks, a Christmas holiday of 1.5–2.5 weeks, a holiday around February/March of 1-2 weeks (generally referred to as a sport holiday, a carnival holiday, or a February holiday), a spring holiday around Easter of two weeks, and a summer holiday of 4–8 weeks – which need to be taken within certain periods.
+International schools in Switzerland generally follow the same holiday dates as other schools within their canton, although they may have longer summer and Christmas breaks and there may be additional or different days off, such as teacher training days.
 Check with your child’s school for full details.

 Additional holidays and days off

 There are other days to look out for on the Swiss school holiday calendar.
 The following days are given as holidays each year in many of the cantons: